patrickdlandy/tech-career-resources-for-good/README.md

 ## Specific Cause Area Resources

-These include specific organizations to donate to or apply to when software positions open.
+These include specific organizations to donate to or apply to if software positions open (not all of them hire software engineers, but some do).
 Some cause areas include resources I found helpful while personally researching the topic.

 ### AI Safety and Policy